-Identifies health risks connected to choices and habitual behaviors
+Identifies health risks connected to choices, histories, habitual behaviors, and more

 Evidence-based support can be recommended

-Helps employees get accustomed to monitoring their own health
+Helps employees become accustomed to monitoring their own health

-Does not require employees to take any immediate action to improve health
+Does not require employees to take any immediate action to improve their health

 Fitness and health competitions

 The results of employer-sponsored fitness and health competitions can be difficult to quantify beyond anecdotal stories.
-Like weight loss programs, it’s best to consider the pros and cons of this incentive in light of your professional culture.
+It’s best to consider the pros and cons of this incentive in light of your professional culture.